Hollow Body Crunch

 What is Hollow Body Crunch:

-The Hollow Body Crunch is a core exercise that combines the movement of the classics, Regular Crunch and Reverse Crunch exercises, in which both the upper and lower body are lifted off the ground towards the midline and compress the core muscles, creating a hollow body and spinal flexion to target the rectus abdominis muscle.
+The Hollow Body Crunch is a core exercise that combines the movement of the classics, regular crunch and reverse crunch exercises, in which both the upper and lower body are lifted off the ground towards the midline and contract the rectus abdominis, creating a hollow body and spinal flexion, targetting the rectus abdominis.

 Key Benefits: